Castle doctrine: Ireland

 Under the terms of the Criminal Law (Defence and the Dwelling) Act 2011, property owners or residents are entitled to defend themselves with force, up to and including lethal force.
 Any individual who uses force against a trespasser is not guilty of an offense if he or she honestly believes that the intruder was there to commit a criminal act and posed a threat to life.
 However, there is a further provision which requires that the reaction to the intruder is such that another reasonable person in the same circumstances would likely employ.
 This provision acts as a safeguard against grossly disproportionate use of force, while still allowing a person to use force in nearly all circumstances.

 The law was introduced in response to DPP v.
 Pádraig Nally.
 The Act largely places previous Irish common law jurisprudence regarding self-defense on a statutory footing.

 Israel

-Israeli law allows property owners to defend themselves with force.
+Israeli law allows property owners to defend themselves with non lethal force and with a duty to retreat.
 This law was introduced in response to the trial of Shai Dromi, an Israeli farmer who shot Arab intruders on his farm late at night in 2007.